The seemingly barren landscape of Arabia Mountain is the most easily identified landscape of the Heritage Area.

 An Exceptional Ecological Wonder

-While the Preserve is considered an exceptional ecological wonder the area is also very much influenced by the hand of man.
+While this Nature Preserve is considered an exceptional ecological wonder the area is also very much influenced by human hands.
 The evidence of quarrying activities are apparent in the industrial debris left on the mountain and of the abandoned structures once used by workers for storage, offices and shelter.
 The ruins of quarry buildings are found interspersed throughout the park and metal spikes that were used to split the granite are still embedded in the rock.

 Parking facilities are located at the nature center at 3787 Klondike Road and at the base of Arabia Mountain and AWARE at 4158 Klondike Road.
 Rangers offer guided hikes at 8am on Friday, and Sunday.